LeamHall/conversationalCoding/README.md

 ## The Method

+There are three directories: "Common", "Compiled", and "Interpreted".
+Start with the "Foundations.md" project relevant to your language type, and then later move to the other projects in your language type, and "Common".

 Start with Foundations.
 Create your file in a temp directory, and follow the instructions.
-Do each task without referencing a Stack, IRC, or anything else.
+Do each task without referencing Stack, IRC, or anything else.
-Just your mind; your skills.
+Just your mind and your skills.
 Do the entire exercise before correcting anything.
 Keep trying to run it; keep going until it works.
 If you get all the way through and still can't make it work, then look things up.
 But not until you give it your best effort.